brewmaster011/bdd_generator/README.md

 In order to compile the bdd.c file you will first need to install CUDD version 3.0.0 in this directory.
 This can be done by running `make get-dependencies`

-After downloading and installing you can run `make` in this folder and this will compile the executable bdd.out. **Make sure there is a directory called `bdd` in this folder or the program will not work**.
+After downloading and installing you can run `make` in this folder and this will compile the executable bdd.out and create the folder 'bdd' if it does not exist.

 You can then run the program with `./bdd.out`